Ron-Chang/flask_dbpacemaker/README.md

 - Handle `sqlalchemy.exc.ProgrammingError`, the problem cause by some specific ORM models not exist in current database.
 - Handle database not found issue.
 - Raise error if `MODELS_PATH_LIST` has not been set properly.

+#### v1.2.5
+- Replace new line of the error raise from sqlalchemy.
+- Change datetime format method.
+- Make the code efficient.

 ## - How to use